dolfinx.fem.petsc

 Parameters:

-• a – A bilinear form.
+• a – A bilinear form or a nested list of bilinear forms.

 Returns: